-I’m an educator (nature education & art education) living in Australia’s Central Desert.
+I’m an educator (nature education & art education) and writer living in Australia’s Central Desert.
 I’m interested in culture and identity; also stories and dreams.

 I was born in Johannesburg in 1989 and grew up in Perth, Western Australia.
-I moved to Sydney in 2011, where, following unsuccessful attempts to become a lawyer and then an investment banker, I found my way in children’s education, particularly nature education and art education.
+Part-way through a Law degree I moved to Sydney in 2011 and unsuccessfully attempted to become an investment banker.
+After that I landed in children’s education, and became interested in nature education and art education.

 Guided by respected mentors in both fields, between 2015 and 2018 I established a successful co-curricular creative arts program at Wenona School and was instrumental in the growth of the bush school program at Centennial Parklands.